jamesadhitthana/TunaForecaster/README.md

 * numpy: for scientific computing.
 * pickle: for saving and loading the resulting prediction model.

 The method that we use to create a predictive model is SVM.
+We use sklearn package to make a predictive model.
+Sklearn use (C-SVC)[https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html] type for its SVM model.
 Model are trained with the following parameters:
 * Kernel: RBF
 * Cost: 1
 * Gamma: 0.03